Ankcorn/dynamodb-streams-simulator-via-proxy/README.md

 logs out the stream evnet thing (currently the wrong format)

 Issues:

-old image is actually new image.
-See comment (streams are hard, lol) I should probably have used a proxy lib that made the code easier to follow

 need to handle removes and inserts, also make valid events

 Need api, was thinking